Ground Cover Plants

 The Top 5 Ground Covers That Are Easy To Grow

 When you are ready to grow ground covers instead of traditional grass, you need to know which plants will be most effective on your lawn.
 For the most part, you will have an effortless time growing these plants because they provide you with the coverage you need without all the watering and fertilizing that will go into the grass.
-Plus, you need to have a look at what your options are because you need to choose the colors that you will enjoy seeing on your lawn every day.
+Plus, you need to look at your options because you need to choose the colors you will enjoy seeing on your lawn every day.
 Try each of these plants in different parts of the yard to get good results.

 Honeysuckle Vine Over Maple Trees